NMIMS, Mumbai which boasts of a fancy looking modern architecture, was a scene of intrusion this morning.

 The man later said that he mistook the fancy exteriors of the institute to be mall and thought of shopping for some clothes.

-While recounting the incident Vineet said, “I usually don’t wash clothes.
+While recounting the incident Runav said, “I usually don’t wash clothes.
 But when I do, I do them all at once.
 I washed the pile and left them outside for drying.
 When I came back, I saw a man trying out my clothes and when I approached him he looked at me and said ‘isme ek size bada milega‘.

 “I pulled my clothes away and called the security,” he added.